Octopus Intelligent Drive Pack vs Intelligent Octopus Go in 2026

 Octopus now has two very different EV offers, and they are easy to mix up because both sit under the same Intelligent label.

-As of 25 April 2026, the live Intelligent Drive Pack page says it is oversubscribed, costs £40 a month and adds unlimited scheduled charging for one EV to a standard Octopus home tariff.
-The live Intelligent Octopus Go page says it gives smart charging at a lower published rate and six off-peak hours for your whole home every night from 11:30pm to 5:30am.
+As of 22 June 2026, the live Intelligent Drive Pack page still says it is oversubscribed and points would-be customers towards Intelligent Octopus Go instead.
+Its page title mentions £30 a month, while the visible page body still says £40 a month for unlimited scheduled charging for one EV.
+Treat that as a live source-check point, not a stable price to build a decision around.
+The live Intelligent Octopus Go page says it gives smart charging at an off-peak rate and six off-peak hours for your whole home every night from 11:30pm to 5:30am, subject to compatibility, smart-meter and tariff terms.

 That difference matters more than the branding.
 One product mainly solves the cost of charging the car.
 The other changes how your whole home is billed overnight.